GCoppel/ProcrastiMate/README.md

 This allows for much easier and faster development as it eliminates the need to constantly make builds or use device emulators.
 If you've ever used Vite with a web framework/library, like React (non-native), Expo is essentially the React Native version of that.

 __To test the app on your mobile device, do the following:__
+<br/>_Note: iOS currently has a bug where users cannot collapse the keyboard after focusing on a textfield.
+This will maybe be fixed soon, but also maybe not since Android is the main target platform._
 1. Download the Expo Go app on your mobile device.
 2. Clone this repository to a Windows or Linux computer.
 3. Navigate to the project's root directory.